microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

   * Application Gateway
   * Microsoft Defender for Cloud
   * Microsoft Sentinel
-* BCDR: The partner should explain the solution SLA, RTO/RPO and backup practices.
+* **Business Continuity and Disaster Recovery (BCDR)**: The partner should explain the solution SLA, RTO/RPO and backup practices.
-* Governance: The partner should explain the different access control and governance policies practiced as part of solution implementation.
+* **Governance**: The partner should explain the different access control and governance policies practiced as part of solution implementation.
-* IAM: The partner should explain how they implement identity, authentication and authorization in their solution.
+* **Identity Access Management (IAM)**: The partner should explain how they implement identity, authentication and authorization in their solution.
 They should implement at least one of the below services.
   * Easy Auth
   * Azure Active Directory
   * Azure Active Directory B2C
   * Enterprise Applications
-* DevOps: The partner should explain in detail on how they implement their DevOps strategy for easier repeatable code or infrastructure deployments.
+* **DevOps**: The partner should explain in detail on how they implement their DevOps strategy for easier repeatable code or infrastructure deployments.
 They should be familiar with the DevOps offerings with Azure and their implementations.
 Below is a list of such implementations.
   * Web Apps Deployment Slots
   * App Configuration
   * App Service Deployment Center
   * Git Integration
   * Containers (Linux + Windows)
-* Observability: The partner must articulate their strategy for knowing the health of the solution.
+* **Observability**: The partner must articulate their strategy for knowing the health of the solution.
 They must implement one or more of the below listed services.
   * Application Insights
   * Azure Monitor
   * Alerts